 Setting up an accounting system for your candle business is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning a candle making business?

-The profits of a candle making business will depend on that business’ size, the number of employees, any specialty areas that the business focuses in, and even how the business sells candles, like selling wholesale or retailing candles directly to customers.
-Because of those variables, it’s difficult to specify potential profits.
-However, keep in mind that a business that creates unique candles or fills an unmet need in the candle market can enjoy plenty of success.
+A candle-making business’s profits will depend on that business’s size, the number of employees, any specialty areas that the business focuses on, and even how the business sells candles, like selling wholesale or retailing candles directly to customers.

 Things to consider before starting a candle making business

-While creativity and an artistic mind are great traits to have as a candle making business owner, it’s also so important to turn on the analytic side of your brain when assessing your business’ finances.
+While creativity and an artistic mind are great traits to have as a candle entrepreneur, it’s also important to turn on your brain’s analytic side when assessing your business’ finances.
 This can be a transition that surprises some new business owners, but having detailed, accurate financial data is essential to your business’ success.
-From pricing out supplies to pricing your products so that you make an appropriate profit, get involved in your finances from the beginning and make sure that you understand how your business financially operates.
-If you need help, consult an accountant or bookkeeper; these professionals can help you to get set up correctly, which will save you time (and possibly money) at tax time.
+From pricing out supplies to pricing your products so that you make an appropriate profit, get involved in your finances from the beginning, and make sure that you understand how your business financially operates.
+If you need help, consult an accountant or bookkeeper; these professionals can help you get set up correctly, saving you time (and possibly money) at tax time.

 Starting a candle making business is a journey, so don’t expect overnight success.
-Plan to experiment with different designs and scents, as well as with different marketing and retail options until you find something that works for you.
-Most importantly, focus on creating a brand and products that are easily recognizable and that stand out as unique from other candle makers.
+Plan to experiment with different designs and scents and different marketing and retail options until you find something that works for you.
+Most importantly, focus on creating a brand and products that are easily recognizable and stand out as unique from other candle makers.

 National Candle Association